• Skip to primary navigation

 However, if all you have is raw coconut flakes, then they can be toasted in the oven for a few minutes prior to making this recipe.

-Some of my favorite Paleo toasted coconut chips are:
+Some of my favorite paleo and keto toasted coconut chips are:

 • Dang Toasted Coconut Chips